 CPR is given to a child who is not breathing.
 Reasons for this may include:

-It is possible that ribs may fracture or break during chest compressions.
+It is possible that ribs will fracture or break during chest compressions.
 Other complications, like a puncture of a lung, are also possible.

 People with weakened bones have a higher risk of fractures from CPR.
 However, there is greater risk of death if CPR is delayed or not done correctly.